eesyuen09/tp/docs/DeveloperGuide.md

 **Use case: Mark Student as Paid**

 **MSS**
-1. Tutor requests to mark a student as **PAID** for a specific month.
+1. Tutor requests to mark a student as PAID for a specific month.
-2. Tuto validates the request: student exists, command format is valid, and the month is **between the enrolled month and the current month (inclusive)**.
+2. Tuto validates the request: student exists, command format is valid, and the month is between the enrolled month and the current month (inclusive).
-3. Tuto verifies that **all earlier months** (from enrolment up to the previous month) are already **PAID**.
+3. Tuto verifies that all earlier months (from enrolment up to the previous month) are already PAID.
-4. Tuto records the **PAID** status for the month and displays a success message.
+4. Tuto records the PAID status for the month and displays a success message.

    Use case ends.

 **Extensions**
 * 2a.
 Command format is invalid.
     * 2a1.
 Tuto shows the correct usage format.
   Use case ends.

 * 2b.
 Student ID does not exist.
     * 2b1.
 Tuto shows an error that the student cannot be found.
   Use case ends.

 * 2c.
 The student ID format is invalid.
     * 2c1.
 Tuto shows an error message indicating invalid student ID format.
   Use case ends.

 * 2d.
-The selected month is **before enrolment** or **after the current month**.
+The selected month is before enrolment or after the current month.
     * 2d1.
 Tuto shows an error that the month is invalid.
   Use case ends.

 * 2e.
-The selected month is **already marked as PAID**.
+The selected month is already marked as PAID.
     * 2e1.
 Tuto indicates that the payment has already been recorded.
   Use case ends.

 * 3a.
-An **earlier month** is **UNPAID**.
+An earlier month is UNPAID.
     * 3a1.
 Tuto shows an error indicating the earliest unpaid month that blocks the operation.
   Use case ends.

 **Use case: Mark Student as Unpaid**

 **MSS**
-1. Tutor requests to mark a student as **UNPAID** for a specific month.
+1. Tutor requests to mark a student as UNPAID for a specific month.
-2. Tuto validates the request: student exists, command format is valid, and the month is **between the enrolled month and the current month (inclusive)**.
+2. Tuto validates the request: student exists, command format is valid, and the month is between the enrolled month and the current month (inclusive).
-3. Tuto records the **UNPAID** status and displays a success message.
+3. Tuto records the UNPAID status and displays a success message.

    Use case ends.